 8. "Picket Fences"

 Wright's gorgeous song for folks who don't fit the mommy, daddy and a white picket fence cliche carries different meaning now that she's living her truth.
 Even without the benefit of hindsight, this was always one of her most poignant songs.

 7. "Like Me"

-This singer-songwriter confessional from Wight's 2010 Rodney Crowell-produced album Lifted Off the Ground came out around the same time as both her coming out, her autobiography Like Me: Confessions of a Heartland Country Singer and the 2011 documentary Wish Me Away.
-It represents the lyrical depth of her new songs.
+This singer-songwriter confessional from Wight's 2010 Rodney Crowell-produced album Lifted Off the Ground came out around the same time as her coming out, her autobiography Like Me: Confessions of a Heartland Country Singer and the 2011 documentary Wish Me Away.
+It represents the lyrical depth of her more recent material.